 Overview of Website QR Codes

 There are many types of QR codes, as per the content to which it is linked or where it is used.
 One of them is a website QR code that belongs to the parent class of URL QR codes.
 Such a code contains a link to a webpage to which the users are redirected.
-If you are looking for how to create a QR code for a website, then you can use a free online tool-Pageloot.
+In case you may be searching for ways to create QR Codes for websites, you can use free online QR Code Generators for this task.

 While these codes are widely used on flyers, banners, newsletters, and on the sign in pages, they also now are seen on different webpages of a website.
 Let’s find out why!